+Conversations and collaboration are an essential part of effective business intelligence …BI platforms need to support this collaborative decision-making.
 In particular, there are many, many studies that show up our all-too-human limitations when it comes to analyzing data.

 For example, did you know that children with bigger feet have better handwriting?
 It’s absolutely true — because the children are older!

-(O)ne answer to the problem is to add more people: the more reviewers there are of the decision-making process, the better the decisions will be.
+One answer to the problem is to add more people.
+The more reviewers there are of the decision-making process, the better the decisions will be.

 If you liked this article, you may also like:

 How Collective-We Firms Eat Exclusive-We Competitors for Lunch

 When the Right People and the Right Information Come Together, Expect a Masterpiece

 “I’d Like to Have an Argument, Please” – An Innovation Message from Monty Python